21:46 9th December 2017 | Transport IVF

 It involves the transport of oocytes (mature ova/eggs) from a clinic to an IVF lab.
 Once they reach the IVF lab they can be fertilised and cultured.

-The resultant embryos are then transported back to the original clinic for transfer.
+The resultant embryos are then transported to the original clinic for transfer.
 Highly trusted incubators, known as gamete transporters, are used for the transport process.

 These trusted incubators are carried by embryologists who also perform egg collection and embryo transfer or alternatively by trained personnel for transfer across clinics.